Event RecapAug 10, 2022

 On August 4, 2022, the Atlantic Council’s South Asia Center along with the Muslim American Leadership Alliance hosted an in-person conversation on the history, politicization, and future of overseas voting in Pakistan.

-Riffat Chughtai has been working for women and children’s causes for a long time.
+Riffat Chughtai was senior advisor of the Atlantic Council’s South Asia Center and has been working for women and children’s causes for a long time.
 She volunteered for two Women’s Shelters in her hometown of Pittsburgh and developed programs to involve the ladies from the Muslim community to volunteer for the women in the Shelter.

 Riffat started the first Muslim Youth Group of Pittsburgh that conducted camps tackling different topics that the Muslim Youth were struggling with, such as interfaith marriages, SAT and ACT preps, career development, addictive behavior, addiction, depression, suicide, and more importantly, why it is important for both genders to accept each other as equals and respect each other.

-Riffat is also an Adviser and Founder of the US-Pakistan Women’s Council which is a Public-Private partnership program started by the Dept of State.
+Riffat is a strong champion and an Honorary Friend of the US-Pakistan Women’s Council which is a public-private partnership program started by the US Department of State.